 Actively involve your kid and let them take the lead in the bank account opening process.
 Make sure they keep some requirements in mind such as online account management, interest rates over 1%, and no monthly maintenance fees.

-Make sure you teach your child about varied investment options and give them an idea about how the stock market works.
-They might not be immediately interested considering it all sounds like “grown-up stuff.”
-But, if you explain the difference between active and passive income, they could grasp the convenience and attractiveness of investment.
+Ensure you teach your child about varied investment options and give them an idea of how the stock market works.
+They might not be immediately interested, considering it all sounds like “grown-up stuff.”
+But, if you explain the difference between active and passive income, they could grasp the convenience and attractiveness of an investment.

 - College fees

 This is the first “big” loan your child will ever make.
 And let’s face it, debt is overwhelming.
 Try to calm their worries by explaining the difference between good and bad debt.
 College debt, as long as there’s a solid plan or budget in place to repay it, is decidedly a very good debt.

 A car could very likely be part of your child’s future.
 So, they’ll need to know all about car loans, repair payments, tax, insurance, and all the other regular payments that driving can accrue.

 Eventually owning a house could also be high on your child’s long-term priority list.
 Unfortunately, most first-time buyers don’t even know where to get started.
 Make sure your kids don’t run into trouble by giving them the low-down on how to apply for a mortgage.